Lillian Schanfield, PhD

 Shakespeare, British Literature, Women in Literature, Literary Translation, Yiddish Translation, Gender, Business, and Anthropology.

 Lillian Schanfield is a Professor of English at Barry University.
 She has served on the national board of Sigma Tau Delta (The International English Honor Society) and has been the faculty sponsor of the Barry chapter since its installation at the University.
 As faculty sponsor, she mentors student conventioneers and guides the chapter's involvement in various literary projects, among them an annual creative writing contest and publication of the literary journal, What Oft Was Thought.
 Dr. Schanfield helped to develop the Women's Studies Certificate Program as well as the Study Abroad Program at the University.
-She has been the recipient of the Outstanding Faculty Member Award.
+She has been the recipient of the Outstanding Faculty Member Award and the Sr. Jeanne O'Laughlin Scholar Award.

 Dr. Schanfield chairs the following committees: the Dr. Lloyd D. Elgart Memorial Scholarship Committee, the Cecile Roussell, PhD Fellowship for Faculty Development, and the Ambassador Jean Wilkowski Fellowship Council.